 Todd Herzer, Board Member; President, Rainbow Valley Ranch; former board member, Adventure Unlimited and Guidestone Colorado; Custer County landowner and resident.

 Cathy Snow, Board Member; small business owner in Colorado for over 40 years.
 She is known for her leadership, property management skills, and the hosting of innovative events, which she continues since moving to Westcliffe.

 Anne Kimbell Relph purchased the historic Jones Theater in 1992 to preserve it for the town of Westcliffe.
 She leased it for only direct expenses to the newly formed Crystal Mountain Center for the Performing Arts, a non-profit organization, which is now d.b.a. the Westcliffe Center for the Performing Arts.
 Ms. Relph is a former stage, television and film actress.
 She starred on Broadway opposite Eddie Bracken in ”The Seven Year Itch,” and in London in “Roar Like a Dove,” produced by Vivian Leigh.
 She also played opposite Marlon Brando in “Arms and the Man” in the eastern U.S. tour.
-She first came to Colorado as leading lady at the famed Elitches Garden Theater and fell in love with the state.
+Anne first came to Colorado as leading lady at the famed Elitches Garden Theater and fell in love with the state.
 Her career also included some 200 television appearances, and a number of films.
-Anne is currently the Artistic director of WCPA.
+Anne served as the Artistic Director of WCPA throughout her tenure.

-Anne is also the author of four novels set in Africa: To Catch a Spy, The Ibeji Twins, Assignment Africa, and her newest Assignment Paris, published under her stage name of Anne Kimbell.
+Anne also authored four novels set in Africa: To Catch a Spy, The Ibeji Twins, Assignment Africa, and her newest Assignment Paris, published under her stage name of Anne Kimbell.
 The novels are available through Amazon.com.